Amiannn/espnet/READMD_modify.md

 This module extends the beam search algorithm by integrating contextual biasing mechanisms.

+#### Key Features:

-- **Contextual Hypotheses Tracking:**
+1. **Contextual Hypotheses Tracking:**
    - Maintains contextual predictions alongside standard ASR hypotheses.

-- **Contextualized Decoder Scorer:**
+2. **Contextualized Decoder Scorer:**
    - Wraps the decoder with contextual scoring logic using `ContextualizedDecoderScorer`.

-- **Encoder and Decoder Contextualization:**
+3. **Encoder and Decoder Contextualization:**
    - Applies contextualization at both the encoder and decoder stages.

-- **Handling Whisper and NLP Prompts:**
+4. **Handling Whisper and NLP Prompts:**
    - Integrates with OpenAI Whisper decoder and manages NLP prompts for initializing context-aware decoding.

-- **Flexible Beam Search Loop:**
+5. **Flexible Beam Search Loop:**
    - Modifies the beam search loop to accommodate contextual information.

-- **Support for Multiple Contextualization Strategies:**
+6. **Support for Multiple Contextualization Strategies:**
    - Adapts to various contextual mechanisms, including retriever and adapter models.

-- **Prompt Generation and Contextual Predictions:**
+7. **Prompt Generation and Contextual Predictions:**
    - Generates NLP-based prompts from retrieved hypotheses.

-- **Integration with Hard Negative Mining:**
+8. **Integration with Hard Negative Mining:**
-  - Incorporates hard negatives into the retrieval-based contextual scoring.y through optimized search strategies.
+   - Incorporates hard negatives into the retrieval-based contextual scoring.

+## Module Interactions

+- **Contextual ASR Model:** Serves as the central component, integrating both **Contextual Adapters** and **Contextual Retrievers** to enhance performance using contextual information.
+- **Contextual Adapters** & **Contextual Retrievers:** Work in tandem within the model to incorporate context into the recognition process.
+- **Context Sampler:** Supplies necessary context data to the model, interacting with:
+  - **Hard Negative Sampler:** Introduces challenging distractors during training to improve model robustness.
+  - **Whisper Prompter:** Generates NLP-based prompts to bias predictions.
+  - **Trie Processor:** Facilitates efficient token matching and context-based sequence searches.

+### Additional Notes

+- **Hard Negative Sampler**, **Whisper Prompter**, and **Trie Processor** primarily interact with the **Context Sampler**.
+- The **Context Sampler** is responsible for supplying context to both the **Contextual ASR Model** during training and the **Contextualized Beam Search** during decoding.